SamGu-NRX/link-scrape/README.md

 ---

-## Why Link-Scraper?
+## Why Link-Scrape?

-Link-Scraper helps researchers, analysts, and builders collect publicly visible LinkedIn posts from profiles they already have access to.
+Link-Scrape helps researchers, analysts, and builders collect publicly visible LinkedIn posts from profiles they already have access to.
 It’s designed to be:

 - Lightweight and resilient
 - Human-in-the-loop (manual login, interactive controls)